-- 1. Call Line #1 from another phone, answer, put the call on Hold.
-Line #1 should flash. - 2.
+- 1. Call Line #1 from a separate phone, answer the call, then put the call on Hold.
+Line #1 should now flash. - 2.
 Now hangup the call from the phone that initiated the call. - 3.
-Line #1's lamp may continue to flash for several seconds, but eventually CPC should clear the line, releasing Hold.
+Line #1's lamp may continue to flash for several seconds, but eventually the CPC signal (a brief "click" of "dead air") should cause the KSU to release Hold.